opencv/opencv/modules/gpu/doc/feature_detection_and_description.rst

 -------------
 .. cpp:class:: gpu::SURF_GPU

-Class used for extracting Speeded Up Robust Features (SURF) from an image.
+This class is used for extracting Speeded Up Robust Features (SURF) from an image.
 ::

     class SURF_GPU : public CvSURFParams